zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

 ## **Task 3:** Set Up the OCI Account

 To connect VB Studio to Oracle Cloud Infrastructure (OCI) resources such as VMs for builds and storage buckets for project data, you need to set up the OCI account with a dedicated compartment and a separate Identity and Access Management (IAM) user.
-This also allows you to organize VB Studio resources better because they aren't mixed with your other resources.
+This allows you to organize VB Studio resources better because they aren't mixed with your other resources.

 1. Return to your Oracle Cloud console and click the menu in the upper left corner.